 Basics: Extending Default Runtime

-However, oftentimes, a pre-built environment is quite OK, and it fails because of a missing Python or PHP module, config file, or simply uses a different approach to install things.
-In such a case, you can extend this environment, i.e. use an existing recipe but complement it with a few additional steps.
+Sometimes a pre-built environment is fine, but is missing a Python or PHP module, config file, or simply uses a different approach to install packages.
+In such cases, you can extend this environment by adding to the existing recipe.

 The first questions that you will ask yourself is “What is my current runtime?”.
 When importing your project, you have gone through configuration and chosen some runtime environment.
 You may have forgotten it though.
 Besides, runner name and description just indicate versions of installed technologies and software.
 You may take a look at our Dockerfiles project on GitHub to find the recipe your runner uses.
 Yet, the best way is to click View Recipe icon on the Runner tab (it’s also available in Run menu).
 Runner recipe will be opened in a new editor tab.